gschmutz/kafka-workshop/12-using-kafka-streams-simple/README.md

 We will use the topics `test-kstream-input-topic` and `test-kstream-output-topic` in all of the various KafkaStream implementations below.
 Addionally in one of the implementations, we need the compacted log topic `test-kstream-compacted-topic`.

-Due to the fact that `auto.topic.create.enable` is set kcat `false`, we have to manually create the topic.
+Due to the fact that `auto.topic.create.enable` is set to `false`, we have to manually create the topic.

 Connect to the `kafka-1` container and execute the following `kafka-topics` command